Mastering Form Handling in React: Techniques and Patterns

 Server-Side Validation

-Server-side validation is essential for ensuring data integrity and security.
-It involves validating form data on the server-side before processing it further.
-React applications typically communicate with a server using APIs, allowing for server-side validation to be seamlessly integrated.
+Server-side validation is essential for data integrity and security.
+It means validating form data on the server before processing it further.
+React applications typically communicate with a server via APIs, so server-side validation can be added without restructuring your frontend code.

 Advanced Techniques: Formik and Yup Integration